r00tstici/writeups/README.md

 # writeups
-Writeups for each ctf we have partecipated
+Writeups for each ctf we partecipated